Discover how to impact your community, here and around the world, by using your technology and engineering skills towards making social change.

 - You must be able to attend weekly meetings on Fridays from 3-4pm.

 - You must be able to attend the Alternative Break trip happening Thursday, March 15th through Sunday, March 18th.

 Applications for SOEciety are NOW open and participation is limited to 30 students.
 Please contact firstname.lastname@example.org if you have any questions!

 Additional NYU Service Opportunities

 Visit the NYU Center for Student Life on the 7th floor of the Kimmel Center for University Life to find out more information on getting involved in long-term and one-day service projects as well as joining one of 40 community service student club.
 The office coordinates an array of opportunities with local non-profits in need of a helping hand.

-Contact NYU's Office of Civic Engagement, located on the 5th floor of 25 W. 4th Street, to find more about the largest university-based tutoring program in the nation, America Reads/America Counts and the NYU Jumpstart program.
+Contact NYU's Office of Community Engagement, located on the 5th floor of 25 W. 4th Street, to find more about the largest university-based tutoring program in the nation, America Reads/America Counts and the NYU Jumpstart program.

 NYU's Study Abroad sites povide ample opportunities for Global Service.
 For more information about volunteer opportunities while studying abroad at NYU global sites, contact the NYU Office of Global Programs.